-The lack of consistent and well-targeted policies is a key challenge in the Nigerian manufacturing sector.
-Manufacturers Problem Statement/ often operate in an environment where policies are constantly changing or not tailored to their needs.
-With effective Issues Identified stakeholder engagement in policy formulation, policies may align with the real challenges manufacturers face.
-Avoid a one-size-fits-all approach to policy reforms and ensure policies are consistent and industry-specific.
+Circularity Problem Statement/ Issues Identified More efficient policies around plastic waste management and the need for coordination between regulatory agencies like FME, NESREA, and FMTI stand out among issues undermining EPR implementation in Nigeria.
+Other challenges include Inadequate recycling plants, lack of inclusion of local waste pickers in the EPR, and high logistics costs from collection points to recycling plants.
+Recommendations Focus more on incentives than penalties.
+Encourage stakeholder collaboration Develop a model for incentives for waste collection Promote collaboration between regulatory agencies to ensure policy coherence Create a market for plastic Educate consumers on waste plastic recycling Fiscal Policy for Indu Istrialisation Problem Statement/ Issues Identified The lack of consistent and well-targeted policies is a key challenge in the Nigerian manufacturing sector.
+Manufacturers often operate in an environment where policies are constantly changing or not tailored to their needs.
+With effective stakeholder engagement in policy formulation, policies may align with the real challenges manufacturers face.
+Recommendations Avoid a one-size-fits-all approach to policy reforms and ensure policies are consistent and industry-specific.
 Prioritise proper stakeholder engagement in policy formulation to ensure investors' perspectives are considered.
 Before implementing tax policies, ensure a good understanding of the industry's needs and challenges.
-Streamline the process for accessing tax incentives and revise the existing framework to create a level playing field Recommendations for all manufacturers. $Ensure\ that\ advice\ from\ external\ stakeholders\ like\ the\ IMF\ and\ World\ Bank\ is\ adapted\ to\ fit\ Nigeria's\ specific$ needs.

-Industrial policy often demands strong institutions and significant investments in education and infrastructure.
+Streamline the process for accessing tax incentives and revise the existing framework to create a level playing field for all manufacturers.
+Ensure that advice from external stakeholders like the IMF and World Bank is adapted to fit Nigeria's specific needs.
+National Trade and Investment Policy and Strategy Problem Statement/ Issues Identified Industrial policy often demands strong institutions and significant investments in education and infrastructure.
 Given the ever-present risk of policy changes with each new government, translating policies into laws becomes imperative.
 A shared vision is essential for industrial policy development and implementation.
-Establish a Clear Vision for industrial policy to ensure consistent engagement and commitment from top leadership.
+Recommendations Establish a Clear Vision for industrial policy to ensure consistent engagement and commitment from top leadership.
 Prioritise sectors with significant potential, such as agri-processing, battery technologies, gas value chains, and textiles.
-Recommendations Recognise and utilise available domestic skills and resources to support industrial development, particularly manufacturing.
-Legislate policy reforms to ensure long-term policy consistency Encourage domestic investment and retention of value Stablish mechanisms for monitoring and evaluating the implementation of industrial policy to ensure that it remains on track and delivers the intended outcomes National Trade and Ir nvestment Policy and Strategy Recommendations Recomm the ever-present risk of policy changes with each new government, translating policies into laws becomes imperative.
-A Recommendations leadership.
-Prioritise sectors with significant potential, such as agri-processing, battery technologies, gas value chains, and textiles.
 Recognise and utilise available domestic skills and resources to support industrial development, particularly manufacturing.
-Legislate policy reforms to ensure long-term policy consistency Encourage domestic investment and retention of value Establish mechanisms for monitoring and evaluating the implementation of industrial policy to ensure that it illi asti ucture and Lo Problem Statement/ Issues Identified A sound legal framework for infrastructure development through Public-Private Partnerships (PPPs) still needs to be improved in Nigeria.
+Legislate policy reforms to ensure long-term policy consistency Encourage domestic investment and retention of value Establish mechanisms for monitoring and evaluating the implementation of industrial policy to ensure that it remains on track and delivers the intended outcomes Infrastructure and L ogistics Problem Statement/ Issues Identified A sound legal framework for infrastructure development through Public-Private Partnerships (PPPs) still needs to be improved in Nigeria.
 Also, while a framework is in place for tax relief for road repairs, implementation, especially for state routes, requires improvement.
 Recommendations Establish a legal framework to empower the National Action Plan on PPPs (NAPC) as the centralised authority and a One-Stop Shop for Public-Private Partnerships (PPPs) Leverage the National Economic Council to drive consolidation and effective implementation of tax relief for road repairs.
 Strengthen collaboration between federal and state governments on the implementation of tax relief for road repairs, Provide subsidies for the manufacturing sector to reduce unit costs for gas.
 Explore opportunities to leverage rail transportation to move goods in these sectors efficiently.
 Review the existing Rail Master Plan to align it with the needs of the manufacturing and agriculture sectors.
 Focus on developing infrastructure, particularly pipelines, along industrial belts and gas corridors that need improvement.